6 Accounting Tips for Your Business

 4. Apply Market Growth Strategies:

-Entering into a new market by producing a new product or launching a related product line of existing product.
+Producing a new product or introducing a related product line of an existing product to enter a new market.

-Acquiring more market share in the similar industry by improving sales.
-This is largely done by reducing selling price, offering special discounts and promotions.
+Improving sales to gain more market share in a similar business.
+This is primarily accomplished by lowering the selling price and providing special discounts and promotions.

 5. Introduce Referral Program: